Cray-HPE/docs-csm/operations/network/management_network/config_management.md

 This page is designed for:

-- Showing users how initially save switch configurationss so they can be used again.
+- Showing users how initially save switch configurations so they can be used again.
 - Switching between saved configurations.

 > **CAUTION** All of these steps should be done using an out of band connection.
 This process is disruptive and will require downtime.